 Alongside these economic and anti-corruption measures, the Iranian authorities have played on Iranian nationalism to ensure public tolerance of hardship through defiant rhetoric and demonstrations of military prowess.
 In what seemed to be a deliberately provocative speech at a funeral in Hamedan in late July, the IRGC Qods Brigade commander made a direct challenge to US President Trump.
 In his statements broadcast on Iranian television, Qassem Soleimani suggested that Iran is prepared to fight the US directly.
 It came after US President Trump’s warned Iran in a tweet of ‘CONSEQUENCES…FEW…HAVE EVER SUFFERED BEFORE [sic]’.

 The Supreme Leader is clear that Iran is not seeking military confrontation with the US, tweeting in English, ‘THERE WILL BE NO WAR’.
-His use of capitals almost certainly showed that he was responding to Trump’s earlier threat.
+His use of capital letters almost certainly showed that he was responding to Trump’s earlier threat.
 Indeed, we have seen no indication that Iran is intent on entering into a direct military confrontation.
 This is partly because it is to Iran’s advantage to mount covert operations against the US, such as through cyber attacks and the use of other asymmetric tactics.
 As Soleimani hinted, Iran is already supporting various militant groups across the region, although it is not necessarily able to order them to mount attacks on US interests.